JuliaGraphics/NamedColors.jl/README.md

 # Futher Reading
 Naming colors is actually something experts exist in.
 This package is one for pragmatic use, color names are more complex than many-one lookup tables can provide.
+A lot of these colors come from the dictionaries collected by

  - http://people.csail.mit.edu/jaffer/Color/Dictionaries

+# Some of the licenses on the data files are scary
+The code is MIT licensed.
+The datafiles are each individually lisenced.

+One should be aware that you can not copyright a color.
+You can trademark it, but that is a different thing, and not a concern here.
+Similarly you can trademark its name, but that is still not a concern.
+Trademarking protects agaist someone using your branding, as a attempt to imitate you.

+What is a concern is that you can copyright the lists as a whole.
+And most of the lists (except XKCD) have been copyrighted as such, but licensed for use.
+The lists I am distributing are being distributed according to those licenses.
+The scariest license is actually the CC-SSA from wikipedia for the Crayola color names.

+But in it is all fine, the licenses are on the data, not on the code.
+The code is not derived from the data -- the package as a whole is a "Collection" incorperating several works. roughly speaking, CC-SSA imposes it's viral restrictions on Derivative Works, not on Collections (the license actually goes into some detail about this).